 Blogging alone won't typically sell more products immediately, and tends to be a long term investment for a business.
 One way to see a return on that time investment is by using email marketing to engage possible customers over time, so they can become more familiar with you and your expertise.
 If you've made sure to make your newsletter sign-up process easy and prominent for visitors, blogging should increase your subscription rate.

 During my 30 days of blogging, Modern Soapmaking saw a 17% increase in new subscribers!

 25% Increase in Visitors Interested in Purchasing

-  All of the pages on Modern Soapmaking which can bring in revenue saw a large increase in visitors during the challenge.
-This means that more people looked into working with me one-on-one or purchasing my digital ebooks and workbooks.
+All of the pages on Modern Soapmaking that can bring in revenue saw a large increase in visitors during the challenge.
+This means that more people looked into working with me one-on-one or purchasing my digital ebooks and workbooks, available in Next Level.
 Blogging shows your expertise and helps connect you to visitors, so it makes sense that more content meant more people who saw my value.

 10% Increase in Revenue